 The ideals of trying to give balance to the bottom-up Alliance to the top-down Progressive Conservatives.
 Now to see the current leader Stephen Harper disgraces the party by not knowing when to give up.
 Too many times in history have leaders like Idi Amin, Fidel Castro, Joseph Stalin and too many others repeat the same level of seeing themselves as the alternative to the status quo, then gain a position of power and do whatever they can to remain in office.

 Harper has blatantly in his struggle to maintain power thrown away the policies and constitution of the Conservative Party.
 One must remember that although the Conservative Party has more MPs the House of Commons does not have a majority and needs to work together.

 The Governor-General will be the only official representative of the Queen, eliminating the Lieutenant Governors in each of the provinces and the Governor-General assuming the responsibilities to the Federal Government and Provincial Legislatures.
 It is 2008 after all it is not infeasible for the Governor-General to assume all the ceremonial duties, or even request a greater presence from the Monarch in ceremonial functions in Canada.
 The Governor General is to be chosen by the majority support of the Prime Minister and Provincial Premiers.

 The Privy Council in Right of Canada will remain but will be formed by the 39 members, three from each province and territories and will be composed by the percentages of popular votes to the House of Commons.
-In the event that a party receives 1/39th (2.6%) of the national popular votes, the unelected member from that party with the highest percentage of votes for their riding will be appointed to the Privy Council.
+If a party receives 1/39th (2.6%) of the national popular votes, the unelected member from that party with the highest percentage of votes for their riding will be appointed to the Privy Council.
 The party with the most members will appoint one of their members to be “Prime Minister of Canada.”

 The senate would be abolished as I deem it useless.

 House of Commons will remain the same but the Party with the most members will appoint one of their members to be “Government Leader of the House of Commons.”